tduyng/tduyng.github.io/content/blog/2026-02-28-codeme-private-coding-tracker-neovim/index.md

 Most trackers require manual start/stop.
 Codeme tracks automatically:

-- **On save** - Every time you write a file, it records the session
+- On save
-- **On buffer enter** - Lightweight presence when you switch files
+- On buffer enter
-- **Idle detection** - 15-minute timeout groups your work into sessions
+- Idle detection - 15-minute timeout groups your work into sessions

 You open Neovim → you code → you close Neovim.
 That's the entire workflow.
 No `codeme start`, no `codeme stop`.
 Nothing to remember.